Trips & Multi-Leg Flying

 What’s a Trip?

-A trip is a sequence of two or more legs flown for the same client (or set of related clients) on the same itinerary.
-Common trip patterns:
+A trip is a sequence of two or more legs flown for the same client (or a related set of clients) on the same itinerary.
+Common shapes:

-• Multi-stop — client flies City A → City B → City C and home, all on one contract.
+- Multi-city — client flies City A → City B → City C → home, all on one contract.

 Every leg of a trip is a charter in its own right — same dispatch flow, same flight tracker, same rules — but they’re linked in a parent Trip record so you can see the whole arc together.